nickoppen/Outlook-Backup/README.md

 I wrote this using VBA on Outlook 2013.
 I'm quite happy with the results on this platform but I have no idea if it works with any other version.

-My FTP server and mySQL database are the inbuilt apps that came with my QNAP NAS box that I bought in 2008.
-Newer versions have similar capabilities.
-QNAP now has a version of PostGreSQL an Synology supports MariaDB.
+The current version is uses the Synology Diskstation for storage and its MariaDb app and FTP server.
+QNAP currently supports a version of PostGreSQL which would also work (one table is not hard).
 I connect to the database via ODBC64.
 The FTP client is the command line tool supplied with Win10.

 # Requirements
 1. An SQL database (I'm using mySQL version 5.0.27 on my QNAP box)